 - There is a particular glaze on leather shoes.
 In order for acrylic paint to work, this has to go.
 If you prepare the leather properly, the paint won’t peel, chip, or crack.

 - Leather Preparer and Deglazer are important tools for you.
 Start by brushing your shoes using it.
 It will remove the factory finish and make it easier for the paint to adhere.

 - Thin layers of paint should be used.
 This will enable you to create consistent-looking art.
 Thin the acrylic paint by combining it with water.

 - You must let one layer dry before applying the next.
 Use a sponge or a flat paintbrush for this.

 - Let your shoes dry naturally after you have finished.
 Keep it in a shaded spot with good airflow.

 - Apply the finisher using a flat paintbrush or sponge in the same direction you’ve applied the paint.
 This will take a day to dry.

-- You can revive the glory of your leather shoes by applying shoe cream to it before you wear them.
-This will ensure the shine and texture is maintained.
+- You can revive the glory of your leather shoes by applying shoe cream to them before you wear them.
+This will ensure the shine and texture are maintained.

 Read also: How To Get Paint Off Leather Boots?